 - 900 for 540 CA resident booklet.

-- In person: Pick up tax forms at certain post offices, libraries, and government offices.
+Pick up tax forms at certain post offices, libraries, and government offices.
 Search for a location near you.

 TAX FORMS REQUEST UNIT

 FRANCHISE TAX BOARD

 Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) - Free assistance to individuals with limited income and/or over the age of 60 who need help in completing simple federal and state income tax returns.

 - The VITA program specializes in assisting disabled taxpayers, those with low to limited income, and non-English speaking taxpayers.

 - The TCE program provides free income tax assistance for middle or low-income taxpayers, giving special attention to those 60 and older.